-General: We support the selective use of shareholder proposals as a tool for communicating investor concerns and priorities or the assertion of shareholder rights, and as a supplement to or escalation of direct shareholder engagement with companies.
+General: We support the selective use of shareholder proposals as a tool for communicating investor concerns and priorities or the assertion of shareholder rights, and as a supplement to direct shareholder engagement with companies.
 We may file or co-file resolutions where we believe this to be warranted.
 Where boards interact in a constructive manner with shareholders on issues that affect the long-term value of companies, we see less need to file or support shareholder resolutions.
 Boards should engage with serious, committed long-term shareholders, or their representatives, including ourselves.
-Where boards interact in a constructive manner with shareholders on issues that affect the long-term value of companies, we see less need to file or support shareholder resolutions.
+Where boards interact in a constructive manner with shareholder shareholder shareholder in a constructive manner with shareholder serious.
+Where boards interact is a constructive manner with shareholder serious.
+Where boards interact is a constructive manner with shareholder serious.
+Where boards interact is a constructive manner with shareholder serious.
+Where boards interact is a constructive manner with shareholder serious.
+Where boards interact is a constructive manner with shareholder serious.
+Where boards interact is a constructive manner with shareholder serious is that affect the long-term value of companies, we see less need to file or support shareholder resolutions.